rstacruz/til-2020/posts/2015/javascript-orms-suck.md

 title: JavaScript ORM's suck
 tags: [JavaScript]
 description: Database ORM's and JavaScript aren't a good mix.
 Here's why.
+outdated: |
+  Native async-await support has already landed in Node.js stable and fixes most of these pain points.
+This article was written with Node.js v0.12 in mind.
 ---

 Consider this scenario: there's a strange bug in production's data that you need to inspect.
 In Rails, you can tell `rails console`: "show me all project IDs that are active and made by users that never logged in" like so: